 His Mother.

-By Helen Young, Aged to Years, Council Blatts, ta lifus Side One day Tom's mother went to get some broad in the cupboard, to eat.
-"Oh! dear me," she said, "there isn't a speck of bread in the house."
-Then at the age where she had a great desire she fell to crying.
+By Helen Young, Agod to Years, Council Blutts, In 180c Side. some bread in the cupboard, to eat.
+"Oh! dear me," she said, "there isn't Gretchen, who was a years old, was just some to eat before dinner time."
+Then put a bood on her head, and a happyhe went out the door.

 on the table what she had.
 Just then been drawn the night before.
 Tom came in with several big bundles and laid them before his mother.

-"Oh! my dear boy," she said, clapping all these nice things?"
-"Just sit down, said Tom, "and I will tell you all about it.
+her hands. "where on earth did you get the end of the oar, and away they savied all these nice things?"
+"Just sit down," said Tom, "and I will When they had dropped anchor in a tell you all about it.